Wisdom Tooth Extractions – Marysville, WA

 Types of Wisdom Teeth Issues Leading to Extraction

 When wisdom teeth do not erupt, they will remain beneath the gum line.
-Depending on the angle at which they are positioned, this can be problematic for their natural, healthy teeth, as they can begin to shift should the wisdom teeth begin to push against the nearest tooth.
+Depending on the angle at which they are positioned, this can be problematic for your natural, healthy teeth, as they can begin to shift should the wisdom teeth begin to push against the nearest tooth.
 It is also possible that impacted wisdom teeth can cause an infection to develop and negatively impact healthy teeth and gum tissue.

 If the wisdom teeth located in the upper area of the mouth become infected, it can affect your sinuses and cause additional problems such as sinus pain, headaches, and inflammation.
-To prevent this, it may be necessary for us to remove your child’s wisdom teeth.
+To prevent this, it may be necessary for us to remove you or your child’s wisdom teeth.

-After your teen’s wisdom teeth have been extracted, proper care must be taken to ensure they heal and recover in a timely manner.
+After your wisdom teeth have been extracted, proper care must be taken to ensure you heal and recover in a timely manner.
 One of the most vital aspects of recovery is the prevention of a dry socket.
 This occurs when a blood clot that has formed suddenly dislodges or dissolves before the surgical area is fully healed.

-To prevent this from happening, your teenagers should:
+To prevent this from happening, you should:

 - Continue to apply pressure to the gauze provided by our team by biting down.
-You will need to make sure they change out the gauze as needed so the blood clot can form.
+You will need to make sure you change out the gauze as needed so the blood clot can form.

 - Eat only soft foods in the days after the procedure.